Go to content

 IMA-CNMNC List of Mineral Names

 This list contains names and data for minerals which have been approved, discredited, redefined and renamed and is the new revised master list of all IMA-approved and grandfathered (i.e. inherited from before 1960) minerals.
+Older lists are available here.

 A new mineral!?
 What to do?